Student Design Competitions

 Location: Exhibit Hall, Pennsylvania Convention Center, Philadelphia

 The Student Design Competition (SDC) is one of the liveliest parts of the 2018 International Microwave Symposium’s (IMS2018’s) Technical Program.
 The SDC goal is to encourage student innovation and hands-on activities.
 Student teams compete for the honor of the “Best Design” in one of the multiple design contests devised and sponsored by the IEEE Microwave Theory & Techniques Society’s (MTT-S’) 27 Technical Committees (TCs).
 Since its inception thirteen years ago, the SDC has grown in popularity, support, and size from a single contest to more than ten parallel contests.
 Past competitions have covered challenging and emerging topics in the RF and microwave field.
-Several outstanding designs that originated from the SDC have been documented in the Microwaves Magazine.
+Several outstanding designs that originated from the SDC have been documented in the Microwave Magazine.
 IMS2018, in Philadelphia, will continue this tradition with a very strong SDC program.

 CALL To All (Full-Time University) Student Design Teams: